 Patients had 33.7 million encounters at Ohio hospitals in 2018.
 Of those, 27.4 million were outpatient, 1.5 million inpatient and 5.5 million Emergency Room treated and released encounters.

 Ohio hospitals in 2017 directly employed 255,000 Ohioans, paid $18.1 billion in direct wages and collected $350.5 million in state income taxes for direct employees.
 Hospitals indirectly supported another 280,000 jobs in our state.

 Ohio hospitals are economic drivers in their communities.
 Four of Ohio's top 10 employers are hospitals or health systems.
 Through direct, indirect and induced employment, Ohio hospitals in 2017 contributed $31.4 billion statewide in economic impact.

 Currently, 186 hospitals are nonprofit, three acute care hospitals are for-profit, 26 are publicly or government owned and 42 are specialty for-profit facilities.
 Note: hospitals can be both nonprofit and publicly owned.

-In 2018, 134,463 babies were born in Ohio hospitals.
+In 2018, more than 130,000 babies were born in Ohio hospitals.
 Click here to read more about OHA's statewide initiative to improve health outcomes for Ohio infants.